 Having already brought us the 2 Series Active Tourer and Grand Tourer premium MPVs, the new X1 and the latest Mini hatchback and Clubman, BMW’s front-wheel drive UKL1 platform will first father the X2 and Z2 convertible before BMW finally gets around to pressing it into service under an all-new 1 Series at some point in 2017.

 At which time, BMW may finally concede that engineering the original 1 Series as a rear-drive compact premium hatch cost a lot and delivered relatively little for a clientele who – according to the firm’s own research – didn’t even know which wheels propelled the car.

 For those who did, and for anyone else minded to bag an example of the rear-drive hatch before it’s too late, enter the final facelifted version of the 1 Series.
 To its credit, and in spite of its plan for an overhaul, BMW has gone to a lot of trouble updating the car’s engines, suspension, styling, cabin and equipment level in order to give the 1 Series a decent send-off.

 And it needed to.
-Since the F20 1 Series originally went before the road test desk’s gaze in 2011, it has been supplanted on our ‘compact premium’ class podium by the sophisticated Audi A3 and the pragmatic Volvo V40.
+Since the F20 1 Series originally went before the road test desk’s gaze in 2011, it has been supplanted on our ‘compact premium’ class podium by the sophisticated and constantly improving Audi A3 and the pragmatic Volvo V40.
 But improved fuel economy and CO2 emissions seem like the right place for BMW to begin the fightback, so it’s to the 116d Efficient Dynamics Plus in particular that our attention turns.